symbioticfi/relay-stats-ts/README.md

 ### Aggregator extra data

-The library can also produce the extra-data payloads used by Relay aggregators:

 ```ts
 const extraData = await deriver.getAggregatorsExtraData('zk');
 extraData.forEach(({ key, value }) => console.log(key, value));
 ```

-Pass `'simple'` for the simple mode or provide custom `keyTags` when you need non-default key selection.
+Pass `'simple'` for simple mode or provide custom `keyTags` when you need non-default key selection.

 ## Caching

-`ValidatorSetDeriver` accepts any cache that conforms to the `CacheInterface` and will only persist finalized data.
+`ValidatorSetDeriver` accepts any cache that conforms to the `CacheInterface` and only persists finalized data.
 Implement the interface to integrate Redis, in-memory caches, or other stores:

 ```ts
 import type { CacheInterface } from '@symbioticfi/relay-stats-ts';